octopus-network/omnity-port-solidity/README.md

 * Processes token transport and token redeem requests from token holders.
 * Manages fees for token transport and token redeem.

-### Token factories

-The token factories are responsible for deploying token contracts for cross-chain assets.
-Only the `Omnity Port contract` can call the functions of the token factories.

-The mapping from `<settlement chain id>` to the corresponding token factory contract address is stored in the `Omnity Port contract`.

 ### Token contracts for cross-chain assets

 The token contracts are ERC-20 compatible contracts for cross-chain assets, with functions for minting and burning the tokens.
 These functions can only be called by the `Omnity Port contract`.

-The mapping from `<token id>` to the corresponding `settlement chain id` is stored in the `Omnity Port contract`.
+The mapping from `token id` to the corresponding `settlement chain id` is stored in the `Omnity Port contract`.

-The mapping from `<token id>` to the corresponding token contract address is stored in the `Omnity Port contract`.
+The mapping from `token id` to the corresponding token contract address is stored in the `Omnity Port contract`.

 The token id here is a unique name of the token in the fungible token protocol in the corresponding settlement chain.
 The format of `token id` is `<protocol>-<token symbol>`.
 For example, `runes-token1`, `erc20-token1`, etc.